parinfer/parinfer.js/resources/public/index.md

 </p>

  <p class="summary">
-Lisp is a programming syntax often dismissed due to a widely held uncertainty about how or why we must manage so many parentheses.
-Thus, _Parinfer_ is a tool designed to guide you through how Lisp code is written by automating significant parts of it.
-Perhaps once this barrier is down, the elegance and power of Lisp can become more widely learned.
+__Lisp__ is a programming syntax often dismissed due to a widely held uncertainty about how or why we must manage so many parentheses.
+Thus, _Parinfer_ is a tool designed to show you how Lisp code is written by automating significant parts of it.
+Perhaps once this barrier is down, the elegance and power of Lisp can become more widely learned and understood.

-The tool is based on a somewhat formalized theorem on Lisp formatting.
+Based on a somewhat formalized theorem on Lisp formatting, we provide capabilities
-Some highlights:
+for:
 </p>

   <ul class="features">